LuiseFreese/blog/recap 2020.md

 ## Mental health and clarity

 As most of us, I struggled with being at home a lot and I established some bad habits.
 After I finished my 'work work' (this is how I call my billable hours), I started to do 'work' ( this is how I call community work, such as writing blogs,. preparing sessions, recording podcasts etc).
 I worked crazy hours at night, didn't take breaks, and was just happy to be busy enough to not feel alone.
-This led to overcommitment, which ws grounded in a false belief of 'more is better.
+This led to overcommitment, which was grounded in a false belief of 'more is better'.
 You can read more about it in my last blog post about [How to avoid overcommitting](https://m365princess.com/how-to-avoid-overcommitting/).
 I solved that not by 'learning to say no', but by taking a deeper look into the root of the cause.
 When I wrote my list of contributions in preparations of this blog post, I got slightly shocked.
 In total, I

 * attended 13 events
 * delivered 39 sessions at virtual events